-All staff have read and have a good understanding of at least part 1 of "Keeping Children Safe in Education 2022" and are aware of the safeguarding link to other policies relating to their daily practice - Restorative Practice & Behaviour, Anti-Bullying, Missing Children, Online Safety, Staff Code of Conduct, Safer Recruitment, Whistleblowing.
-Staff sign to say they have read the key policies relating to safeguarding.
+All staff have read and have a good understanding of at least part 1 of "Keeping Children Safe in Education 2023 and are aware of the safeguarding link to other policies relating to their daily practice - Restorative Practice & Behaviour, Anti-Bullying, Missing Children, Online Safety, Staff Code of Conduct, Safer Recruitment, Whistleblowing.
+Staff sign, in the school office, to say they have read and understood the key policies relating to safeguarding.